-Battiti et al. have reported their research on using feed forward back propagation neural network on small scale (624 square meter area using 3 access points) location estimation system [22].
-Learning Vector Quantization networks were used to develop location estimation system for 350 square meter area using 5 access points[27].
+Battiti et al. [5] have reported their research on using feed forward back propagation neural network on small scale (624 m2 area using three access points) location estimation system.
+LVQ networks were used to develop location estimation system for 350 m2 area using five access points [24].

 2.1.
-Limitations of Previous Approaches
+Limitations of previous approaches

 Previous approaches assume that all input signals are available at every location, mainly due to small problem area of location system.
 This assumption leads to the monolithic, large and complex classification machine for location estimation which means that classifier learns to estimate all locations, or classes, present in location space as shown in Fig. 4.
-This approach is referred to as all-classesone-classifier in literature.
-It is observed that in many complex pattern classification tasks where the number of classes is large and input space is noisy, the all-classes-one-classifier either may not learn pattern-to-class function or may take very long to learn[16].
+This approach is referred to as all-classes-one-classifier in literature.
+It is observed that in many complex pattern classification tasks where the number of classes is large and input space is noisy, the all-classesone-classifier either may not learn pattern-to-class function or may take very long to learn [28].
 Due to intermittent visibility of the WiFi radio signals, all access points are not accessible at all target locations all the time.
-We argue that this phenomena imposes a primary limitation on further success of all-classes-one-classifier approaches.
-Since a particular access point corresponds to a dimension of the radio map feature space , therefore invisibility of signals introduce null values in RSS features.
-Previous approaches handle this situation by representing unknown values with very low RSS such as -100 dBm but this practice results in redundant feature space.
-Redundant RSS values contain little information to influence the discrimination ability of feature space instead they can negatively effect performance of classifier in two ways.
+We argue that this phenomenon imposes a primary limitation on further success of all-classes-oneclassifier approaches.
+Since a particular access point corresponds to a dimension of the radio map feature space, invisibility of signals introduce null values in RSS features.
+Previous approaches handle this situation by representing unknown values with very low RSS such as -100 dBm, but this practice results in redundant feature space.
+Redundant RSS values contain little information to influence the discrimination ability of feature space, instead they can negatively effect the performance of classifier in two ways.
 First, redundant features increase sample size to dimensionality ratio.
-It is well known that classification error is mainly determined by ratio of training sample size and feature space dimensions [1], [24].
+It is well known that classification error is mainly determined by ratio of training sample size and feature space dimensions [17,10].
 Second, unknown features do not compactly represent the target locations in terms of signal measurements.
 Non-representative features reduce the efficiency of classifier and contribute to increase computational complexity as well as memory requirements.